 - Draw your forearms and elbows in tight towards your body

 - On your inhale, press your forearms and elbows into the floor and gently arch your back to lift your torso up and away from the floor

 - Elongate your spine by firming your shoulder blades and lifting your chest higher

 - Gently tilt your head backward, letting the crown of your head rest on the floor

 - Inhale and exhale for 5 breaths

 Stress is one of the worst offenders for skin woes.
-Chiropractor and yoga instructor Genieve Burley tells us: “Emotional stress takes a huge toll on your hormones and your skin.
+Genieve tells us: “Emotional stress takes a huge toll on your hormones and your skin.
 When you live in harmony with work, friends and commitments, your stress is reduced and your skin can glow.”
 Cobra pose helps reduce tension, stress and fatigue by opening your lungs and energizing your body.
-By lowering cortisol (the “stress hormone”) and reducing oxidative stress, yoga helps to minimize and prevent the visible signs of aging brought on by dehydration and loss of elasticity.
+This pose, and others in yoga, help your wellness by lowering cortisol (the “stress hormone”) and reducing oxidative stress.
+An added benefit?
+This also minimizes and prevents the visible signs of skin aging brought on by dehydration and loss of elasticity.